About our School

 In 1874 the premiere of "Boris Godunov" was held at the Mariinsky Theatre in St. Petersburg, the opera was a great success.
 It was a celebration of all of the "Mighty Handful", for it is in this very opera that Mussorgsky brightly implemented the basic ideas of the group.
 The title role of Boris Godunov was the favorite in the repertoire of Fyodor Chaliapin.
 In 1872 Mussorgsky wrote his first song cycle "The Nursery", for which he himself wrote the lyrics.
 In 1873 he began working on "a national music drama" "Khovanshchina" on the story proposed by the critic V.V.
 Stasov.
 The opera was unfinished and unperformed when the composer died in 1881.
 N. A. Rimsky-Korsakov completed and arranged for instruments.

 In 1874 Mussorgsky wrote ten musical illustrations to watercolor paintings by V. E. Hartmann.
 "Pictures at an Exhibition" - virtuoso pieces for piano.
 A year later, he began working on the vocal cycle "Songs and Dances of Death " (to poems by A.A.
-Golenishchev-Kutuzov), which was completed in 1877.
+Golenishchev-Kutuzov), which was

-In 1876 Mussorgsky conceived a new lyric comedy opera " The Fair at Sorochyntsi" based on the story by N. V. Gogol.
+In 1876 Mussorgsky conceived a new lyric comedy opera " The Fair at Sorochyntsi" based on the completed in 1877. story by N. V. Gogol.
 He worked on it until his death, but the opera remained unfinished upon Mussorgsky's death (later finished by C.A.
 Cui).
 In 1879 the difficult financial situation forced Mussorgsky again to enlist in the Office of Government Control, where he served until his death.

 Died March 28, 1881 in St. Petersburg, desperate by abject poverty.